- Immutable election results in hours instead of weeks

 Immutable election results in hours instead of weeks

-As with most many democracies even today, Indonesia has a paper-based voting system, with a great number of levels of aggregation.
+As with many democracies today, Indonesia has a paper-based voting system with high levels of aggregation.
 Indonesia’s elections are probably the most complicated in the world with 193 million voters spread over 17,000 islands.
-Counting the votes from 813.350 polling stations takes weeks.
+Counting the votes from 813,350 polling stations takes weeks.
 Not surprisingly, tensions tend to rise in the weeks between the vote and the publication of the official results, with both sides accusing the other side of tampering.

-The application was able to report on 25 million votes within hours after the polling stations closed.
+The application was able to report on 25 million votes within hours of the polling stations closed.
 By contrast, the official results only became public after weeks.

 Fast and tamper-proof counts and reports